 - Pencil – Very thin line close to the lip (Picture 3)

 - Pyramidal – From nose to lips shaped like a Pyramid (Picture 4)

 - Lampshade or Chevron – Full mustache but kept neatly trimmed (Picture 5).
 Fuller with older men, trim for young men.

 - Toothbrush- Rectangle shape centered between lips and nose.
 Can be wide or very small/square under nose (The Hitler/Charlie Chaplin mustache).

-- Other – Various shapes invented by the wearer, mostly thin, with space above lips or under nose.
+- Other – Various shapes invented by the wearer or his barber, mostly thin, with space above lips or under nose.